zkxs/simple-crosshair-overlay/README.md

 ## Features

-- Works on any application that's *not* fullscreen exclusive.
+- Works on any application that's not fullscreen exclusive.
 You **must** use windowed or borderless-windowed mode on your game.
-This was an intentional design choice, as rendering into a fullscreen-exclusive game is *not* anticheat-compatible.
+This was an intentional design choice, as rendering into a fullscreen-exclusive game is not anticheat-compatible.
 - Performant: the overlay is only redrawn when you change the crosshair.
 - Minimal UI: managed via a tray icon and hotkeys.
 - Comes with a simple default crosshair that can be scaled to your preference
 - Can use custom PNG images as crosshairs.
 Alpha is not only supported: it's mandatory.
 Because why would you want an opaque rectangle as your crosshair?
 - Crosshair settings are saved when you exit the application.
-- No sprawling installation. simple-crosshair-overlay.exe itself and a single config file placed in `%appdata%\simple-crosshair-overlay` are all the files this program needs.
+- No sprawling installation.
+The only file this program uses is small configuration saved in `%appdata%\simple-crosshair-overlay`.

 ## Installation

 1. Download simple-crosshair-overlay.exe from the [latest release](https://github.com/zkxs/simple-crosshair-overlay/releases/latest), and save it to a location of your choice
 2. Run simple-crosshair-overlay.exe
 3. Optionally, if you want a start menu shortcut you can make one yourself!
 Simply right-click simple-crosshair-overlay.exe and select "Pin to Start".
 This will automatically create a shortcut in `%appdata%\Microsoft\Windows\Start Menu\Programs`.

+Binaries are also provided for MacOS, although they are untested.
+If you're interested in helping test see [issue #3](https://github.com/zkxs/simple-crosshair-overlay/issues/3).

+Linux is presently unsupported.
+See [issue #6](https://github.com/zkxs/simple-crosshair-overlay/issues/6).

 ## Usage